MichaelLeHoang/MichaelLeHoang/README.md

 I'm exploring ways to combine AI with web technologies, and diving deeper into reinforcement learning and full-stack development.

 ## Learn More
-### Personal Projects
+### 💻 Personal Projects
-Check out my personal site 💻 where I showcase projects in AI, creative media, and more:
+Check out my personal site where I showcase projects and more:
 🔗 [michael-le.vercel.app](https://michael-le.vercel.app/)

-### Outside of Tech
+### 🎮 Outside of Tech
 When I’m not coding, you’ll find me:
 - Playing pool 🎱
-- Practicing calisthenics 💪
+- Calisthenics 💪 and Soccer ⚽
 - 😄 Pronouns: He/Him